 If you're gearing up to book that winter getaway, a superyacht charter is one of the safest and most luxurious options for soaking up some sun in privacy.
 But where to go?
-Charter experts give the lowdown on the top yachting destinations to visit in winter 2020/21.
+Charter experts give the lowdown on the top yachting destinations to visit on a superyacht charter in winter 2021/22.

 Cold weather cruising

 Charterers looking to go further afield in 2021 and 2022 are also considering cooler climes as unique charter destinations, brokers have acknowledged.
 This has been connected to an increasing interest in explorer-type vessels, according to Maljaars and Callender.
 “Wonderful ‘off-the-beaten-path’ locations can be best experienced via the benefits of an explorer superyacht,” says Callender, adding that “these yachts provide an incredible range and luxury in the utmost seclusion.”

 Maljaars adds that Norway and Antarctica have been the most popular destinations for clients booking an explorer charter through Ocean Independence.
 Tannock-Vincent also acknowledged a greater interest in Antarctic adventures, with “more yachts going in that direction,” than seen before.

 Advice for adventurers

 Brokers have all agreed that this winter season is one of the most engaged they’ve ever seen, so they’re advising clients to book as soon as possible.
 “The Caribbean is seeing one of its busiest years to date, and we are struggling to find yachts for everyone who wants them,” reveals Burgess’ Barker-Hahlo, adding that “towards the end of January and onwards there is much more availability,” for those booking charters through Burgess.
 YPI’s Tannock-Vincent also noted that “most of our inhouse yachts are all booked up already with only a few gaps remaining.”